frizzleqq/f1-dbt-duckdb/README.md

 ## File Locations

-Ideally the environment variable `DATA_DIR` is set to a location where the processed F1 data will be located.
+Ideally the environment variable `DATA_DIR` is set to a location where both the DuckDB database and the F1 data will be located (fallback is "data" within the project directory).
 Dagster uses `.env` to set the path.
-Note that DuckDB is only in-memory.

 The data directory will look like this:
 ```
 data
-├── d_circuit.parquet
-├── d_constructor.parquet
-├── f_result.parquet
-├── ...
+├── f1.duckdb
 └── ergast
     ├── circuits.parquet
     ├── constructors.parquet